This page lists Australian helplines and websites.

 - The Department of Veterans’ Affairs can provide information and referral advice.
 Call 133 254 (metro) or 1800 555 254 (regional).

-- Veterans and Veterans Families Counselling Service (VVCS) is a specialised, free and confidential service provided by the Department of Veterans Affairs for Australian veterans and their families.
+- Open Arms – Veterans & Families Counselling (formerly VVCS) is a specialised, free and confidential service provided by the Department of Veterans’ Affairs for Australian veterans and their families.
 Call 1800 011 046, from anywhere in Australia.
-If you have questions about your eligibility to access VVCS services, contact your nearest office.
+If you have questions about your eligibility to access Open Arms services, contact your nearest office.

 - Crisis counselling (face-to-face or telephone, and an emergency toll-free telephone service)